Review: Garden House, Fittleworth

 The Garden House itself was once occupied by staff at nearby Coates Castle, and now it’s been turned into an uber-luxe getaway and vintage car hire by owner Lindsay.
 Accommodation includes the divine Bothy, a luxury cottage next to a Grade II listed walled garden, the authentic and sumptuous Mongolian Yurt, a romantic shepherd’s hut hidden in a glade at the end of a meadow, and Ruby, a head-turner of a VW camper.
 But the Mudlets and I are here for something a bit wilder.
 We’re trying out Bluebell, a bell tent in the historic private woodland complete with forest school setup and outdoor kitchen.
 It’s not quite wild camping in the dig-a-hole-in-the-woods-for-a-toilet, sleep-in-a-bivvy-bag sense, but it’s definitely a hands-on, no-mod-cons experience.

-It helps that we arrive on one of those balmy, enchanted late summer afternoons where the air is heavy with promise and the sun is breaking through the canopy of larch and sweet chestnut, illuminating the woodland floor and sending spiders’ webs spinning like strands of silver.
+It helps that we arrive on one of those balmy, enchanted autumn afternoons where the air is heavy with promise and the sun is breaking through the canopy of larch and sweet chestnut, illuminating the woodland floor and sending spiders’ webs spinning like strands of silver.
 But I think the Garden House must hum with magic whatever the weather and season.
 Lindsay, who was surely born to work in hospitality, is a likeable, warm and fun presence who manages to make us all feel both instantly at home, but also like our space is fully respected.
 After a quick poke around in the gardens and grounds, including retrieving eggs for breakfast from the huge chicken coop and sneaking a peek at the Yurt, which is currently occupied by guests, we retire to the woods to set up home for the night.
 Although we’re just round the corner from the main house, it feels much like we’ve entered another world.

-Bluebell is so named because the woods are carpeted with the familiar nodding blue-purple flowers in the spring.
+Bluebell is so named because the woods are carpeted with the familiar nodding blue-purple flowers come spring.
 The 4-metre bell tent is beautifully decorated with bunting, and has a double futon and two floor mats, with plenty of bedding for all of us.
-We also have a lovely welcome pack with all the information we need, plus a packet of marshmallows for toasting and biscuits and chocolate to make s’mores.
+We also have a lovely welcome pack with all the information we need, plus marshmallows for toasting and biscuits and chocolate to make s’mores.
 The Mudlets are instantly enraptured by the two swinging hammocks, zip-line and den, and a four-poster outdoor bed stands on the edge of the woods overlooking the meadow below.
 A composting toilet, ‘shower’ comprising of a shower curtain and supply of water, and cooking equipment are all in situ, along with a huge firepit, plenty of chairs and benches, and artfully hung solar-powered fairy lights.

 SCOFF & QUAFF